carlthewebmaster/project0/README.md

 * instruments.html - information on musical instruments
 * soundsystem.html - information about Sound Amplification and Recording equipment
 * lighting.html - information about decorative lighting
-* studiolayout.html - A diagram showing the studio layout
 * index.html - introduction to the site along with a selection of music and videos

 Each page is laid out using bootstrap, with a top header with logo, a left navigation menu, a body area for page content, and a footer.